chat

 Celebrating Cybersecurity Awareness Month

-I recognize that finding the right activities to share the message can be difficult—especially with remote teams.
 Here are some ideas from my experience as CISO, and some of my plans for promoting cybersecurity awareness here at Abnormal.

 1. Underscore the Personal Value

 Would-be scammers target people and businesses, so any advice should encompass both the personal and the company context.
-An employee who becomes a victim of identity theft or extortion is a distracted employee, and ultimately a potential risk to the organization.
+An employee who becomes a victim of identity theft or extortion is a distracted employee and, ultimately, a potential risk to the organization.

-Teaching employees how to keep their kids safe online or fine-tune their social media accounts to protect their privacy can be beneficial, and my experience has been that employees are appreciative that we care about their safety.
+Teaching employees how to keep their kids safe online or fine-tune their social media accounts to protect their privacy can also be beneficial.
+In my experience, employees are appreciative that we care about their safety.
 Plus, cybercriminals look at personal accounts to access professional ones, often hoping that people will use the same password across websites.
-Make it personal, and they’re more likely to participate.

 2. Make It Memorable